lqc/thinkcspy/source/classes_and_objects_I.rst

 size and complexity of software systems, and to make it easier to modify these large and complex systems over time.

-Up to now, some of the programs we have been writing programs use a `procedural programming
+Up to now, most of the programs we have been writing use a `procedural programming
 <http://en.wikipedia.org/wiki/Procedural_programming>`__ paradigm.
 In
 procedural programming the focus is on writing functions or *procedures* which operate on data.
 In object-oriented programming the focus is on the creation of